Scaling DEI training through a eductech product

 The first prototype was built to help the team visualise the game and pitch for seed money.
 It communicates the game idea so clearly, the final gameplay mechanics does not differ largely.

 After winning seed money, the team had to work out game details.
-I helped conduct mixed in-person and remote brainstorming sessions to iron out the details of the game.
+I organised and conducted mixed in-person and remote brainstorming sessions to iron out the details of the game.

 Lilian, our researcher (now a UX designer at GovTech), conducting playtesting with a participant.
 I guided junior researchers like her to organise playtesting sessions and report the data to the team.